Dynamic-Book/doc/technical/DyboApp/README.md

 A click on an item opens the document or the task page.
-The top bar and its buttons Start, Agenda, Binder and Preferences are always visible all along the workflow in the Dynabook app.
+The top bar and its buttons Start, Agenda, Binder and Preferences are always visible all along the workflow in the Dybo app.

 ## Task Page

 ![Task page](images/image4.png)

 In the task page, the user quickly adds a task for the next course.
-The Dynabook tries to guess the class, the day and the period according to the current date and time.
-If Dynabook guessing is wrong, it can be adjusted from the drop down lists.
+The Dybo tries to guess the class, the day and the period according to the current date and time.
+If Dybo guessing is wrong, it can be adjusted from the drop down lists.

 The task can be handwritten, so the user can easily draw some